kibitzr/kibitzr/docs/configuration.rst

 The name is used in notifications and internally as a check identifier.

 Check may have ``url``.
 If it is provided, it will be used to fetch data.
-Optionally ``verify_cert`` can be set to ``False`` to skip verificaiton of the SSL certificate.
+Optionally ``verify-cert`` can be set to ``False`` to skip verificaiton of the SSL certificate.
 Alternativelly data can be fetched by ``script``, which is an arbitrary bash script.